pytorch/TensorRT/docsrc/contributors/writing_dynamo_aten_lowering_passes.rst

 ------------

 An ATen lowering pass function in Torch-TRT must satisfy two requirements:
-- The function must take as input a single `torch.fx.GraphModule` and return the lowered `torch.fx.GraphModule`
+- The function must take as input a `torch.fx.GraphModule` and a sequence of torch Tensors, `Sequence[torch.Tensor]`, and return the lowered `torch.fx.GraphModule`
 - The function must leave the graph in a valid and invoke-able state, including performing any necessary linting and recompilation

 See this link for information on `Graph Manipulations <https://pytorch.org/docs/stable/fx.html#graph-manipulation>`_ in FX.
 See below for an example of a lowering pass which repairs graphs that have inputs which are also outputs, a disallowed configuration for TRT Engines.